youngsm/chroma-lite/doc/chroma2_queue_prototype.md

 # Chroma2 Queue Prototype Notes

-This iteration introduces GPU-resident ring buffers for photon scheduling, built as a pybind11 extension that JIT-compiles CUDA kernels with NVRTC.
+This iteration introduces GPU-resident ring buffers for photon scheduling, built as a pybind11 extension with statically compiled CUDA kernels.
 Key components:

-- `chroma2/runtime/queue/_queue_ext.cpp` exposes a `DeviceQueue` class backed by lock-free push/pop kernels compiled at runtime.
-- `chroma2/runtime/queue/__init__.py` provides a friendly import surface with build-time hints when the extension is unavailable.
+- `chroma2/runtime/queue/device_queue.cuh` defines the queue layout and device-side helpers.
+- `chroma2/runtime/queue/device_queue.cu` implements the kernels and thin host launch wrappers compiled with `nvcc`.
+- `chroma2/runtime/queue/_queue_ext.cpp` provides the pybind11 binding and manages CUDA streams, buffers, and host-device transfers.
 - `chroma2/runtime/queue/benchmarks.py` measures queue throughput using Python's high-resolution timers.
 - `test/test_chroma2_queue.py` exercises FIFO ordering and batching semantics (skipped when a CUDA device or the extension is missing).

 ## Building the Extension

-Ensure the CUDA toolkit and pybind11 headers are installed, then rebuild the project:
+Ensure the CUDA toolkit (with `nvcc`) and pybind11 headers are installed, then rebuild the project:

 ```bash
 python -m pip install -e .[dev]
 ```

-The setup script detects `CUDA_HOME` / `CUDA_PATH` (default `/usr/local/cuda`) for headers and libraries.
-If discovery fails, no extension is built and `DeviceQueue` imports will raise with guidance.
+The setup script discovers `CUDA_HOME` / `CUDA_PATH` (default `/usr/local/cuda`) and compiles `device_queue.cu` for a set of common architectures (`sm_60`, `sm_70`, `sm_75`, `sm_80`, `sm_86`).
+If discovery fails, the extension is skipped and importing `DeviceQueue` will raise with guidance.

 ## Running the Prototype